rahulpargi641/Dusty-Snakes/README.md

 ### Play the Game

-    To experience the game firsthand, play it directly by following this playable link.
+    To experience the game firsthand, play it directly by following this playable link:
    [Play in browser(WebGl)](https://rahul-pargi.itch.io/dusty-snakes)